HaydenPhillips/SWEN301_A1_CRUD_Operations/README.md

     4) run: java -jar target/studentfinder.jar "id42"

 8\)  Static vars and methods should be minimised in order for the garbage collection to restore memory allocations.
     Connections between the DB should be closed to lessen memory leakage.
+No .close() causes memory leakage because the statements and the connections to occupy the heap space